Xbloro/xbloro.github.io/_posts/2020-12-26-criminal_forensics.md

 ### TimeZone

-It's important to get the timeZone info in order to correlate corectly informations.
+It's important to get the timeZone info in order to correlate informations corectly.

 U can find it here :